 Kevin Pham Paradigm

-***No prior debate experience (lay judge), however, been judging speech and occasionally public forum for the past 3 years
+***No prior debate experience (lay judge), however, been judging Individual Events and occasionally Public Forum for the past 4 years

 - state your framework (if you have one) at the beginning of your debate